ParthPahuja101/Reactive-Spring/ticketsManagementSystem.md

     We need to validate that the movie we are booking ticket for exists, should have available capacity and decrease the availabla capacity by 1 once the ticket is booked POST /tickets
-3) An API to get list of all movies with available capacity.
+3) An API to get list of all movies
     GET /movies

-4) An API to get list of movies with available capacity.
+4) An API to get list of movies with available capacity greater than 0.
     GET /available-movies

 5) An API to get list of all users who have booked a ticket